-Students must register each semester for the courses they plan to take in that semester.
-Each semester, prior to registration, students may choose to consult with a counsellor to review and plan their courses.
-Students in the University Transfer Program register online; High School students register in-person with a Counsellor.
-Students registering online will be given a specified time to log-on.
-Priority in registration is given to longer-term students, and newer students may find that preferred courses/sections are full when they come to register, and they may be placed on a Waitlist for their desired courses.
-The College makes every effort to provide an adequate selection of courses for students, and courses may be added to the timetable if there is sufficient demand.
+Students must register for courses each semester.
+Before registration, they may consult with a Counsellor to plan their courses.
+University Transfer Program students register online, while High School students register in person with a Counsellor.
+Online registrants will be assigned a specific login time.
+Priority is given to longer-term students, so newer students may find their preferred courses full and may be placed on a waitlist.
+The College strives to offer enough courses and may add more if demand is high.

 Fees must be paid in full at the time of registration.
-Continuing students may register in the week following final examination week and are encouraged to do so since popular courses and times do fill up as registration proceeds.
-Registration for continuing students continues through the following weeks up to the first day of classes of the next semester.
+Continuing students can register in the week after final exams and are encouraged to do so as popular courses fill up quickly.
+Registration for continuing students continues until the first day of the next semester's classes.